 What still has some people worried is the possibility of blood clots developing – a condition called thrombosis with thrombocytopenia syndrome (TTS) – with the one-shot Johnson & Johnson (Janssen) vaccine.

-Back in April, U.S. federal health regulators recommended a pause in Johnson & Johnson distribution while they investigated reports of the rare side effect impacting women ages 18 to 48.
+Back in April, U.S. federal health regulators recommended a pause in J&J distribution while they investigated reports of the rare side effect impacting women ages 18 to 48.

-A subsequent review of available data showed that the Johnson & Johnson vaccine’s known and potential benefits outweighed its known and potential risks.
-However, the CDC and FDA did advise women younger than 50 to be aware of the risk, noting that it had not been seen in the Pfizer and Moderna vaccines.
+A subsequent review of available data showed that J&J vaccine’s known and potential benefits outweighed its known and potential risks.
+However, the Centers for Disease Control and Prevention and Food and Drug Administration did advise women younger than 50 to be aware of the risk, noting that it had not been seen in the Pfizer and Moderna vaccines.

-In fact, one study determined that people were eight to 10 times more likely to develop blood clots in the brain from COVID-19 itself rather than from receiving either of the Pfizer or Moderna vaccines.
+Also important, one study determined that people were eight to 10 times more likely to develop blood clots in the brain from having COVID itself rather than from receiving either of the Pfizer or Moderna vaccines.